getsec/getsec.github.io/2020/01/bandit/index.md

-# 🤠 Bandit on the loose
+# Bandit on the run!

 ## Preface